TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-spreadsheet-data.md

 export type SpreadsheetLogEntry = SetCellValueAndFormatLogEntry;
 ```

-I'll need to add different types of log entry over time, for example for insert/delete of rows and columns, so I've included a `SpreadsheetLogEntry` type alias which will eventually be a union of the different types.
+I'll need to add different types of log entry over time, for example for insert/delete of rows and columns.
+I've included a `SpreadsheetLogEntry` type alias which will eventually be a union of the different types.

 # EventSourcedSpreadsheetData Class